redis/redis-doc/topics/sentinel.md

 Reconfiguring Sentinel at Runtime
 ---

 Starting with Redis version 2.8.4, Sentinel provides an API in order to add, remove, or change the configuration of a given master.
 Note that if you have multiple sentinels you should apply the changes to all to your instances for Redis Sentinel to work properly.
-This means that changing the configuration of a single Sentinel does not automatically propagates the changes to the other Sentinels in the network.
+This means that changing the configuration of a single Sentinel does not automatically propagate the changes to the other Sentinels in the network.

 The following is a list of `SENTINEL` sub commands used in order to update the configuration of a Sentinel instance.